Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 | Durban | R3,500 – R5,000 | R5,000 – R7,000 |

 These are realistic ranges based on driver reports in 2025–2026.
-Yes, some drivers hit R10,000+ in a great week — usually during peak events, month-end, or a massive surge run.
-That's not your average week.
+Some drivers hit R10,000+ in a great week — during peak events, month-end, or a massive surge run.
+That is not your average week.

 Monthly gross (assuming 4.3 weeks):